claytondaley/drf-keyed-list/README.md

 [drf-writable-nested](https://github.com/beda-software/drf-writable-nested)).
 At this time, the package does not make any effort to verify that a Unique field has been selected.

+## Non-String Keys (e.g. UUIDs)

+Per the [JSON RFC](https://tools.ietf.org/html/rfc7159.html#section-4) the keys (a.k.a. "names") in a JSON structure must be strings.
+The JSON Encoder Py2 only accepts strings; in Py3, the encoder accepts some additional types (i.e.
+`int`, `float`, `bool` or `None`), but these must eventually be converted to strings.
+Other types are not supported, including common key types like UUID.

+Per the discussion in issue #6, the recommended strategy for non-string keys is to use an expicit (if necessary, custom) serializer field.
+This field should implement `to_representation` and `to_internal_value` to convert the data to a string.
+For a UUID, the built-in `UUIDField` is sufficient.

 Authors
 =======
 2018, Clayton Daley III